-- C: This field indicates whether the octets containing Resource Serving Cell ID field(s) and Resource BWP ID field(s) withn the field Spatial Relation for Resource ID i are present, except for Spatial Relation Resource IDi with DL-PRS or SSB.
-When A/D is set to 1, if this field is set to 1, the octets containing Resource Serving Cell ID field(s) and Resource BWP ID field(s) in the field Spatial Relation for Resource IDi are present, otherwise if this field is set to 0, they are not present.
+- C: This field indicates whether the octets containing Resource Serving Cell ID field(s), Resource BWP ID field(s) and E field (only for Spatial Relation for Resource IDi with SRS) withn the field Spatial Relation for Resource ID i are present, except for Spatial Relation Resource IDi with DL-PRS or SSB.
+When A/D is set to 1, if this field is set to 1, the octets containing Resource Serving Cell ID field(s), Resource BWP ID field(s) and E field (only for Spatial Relation for Resource IDi with SRS) in the field Spatial Relation for Resource IDi are present, otherwise if this field is set to 0, they are not present.
 When A/D is set to 0, this field is always set to 0 that they are not present;

 - SUL: This field indicates whether the MAC CE applies to the NUL carrier or SUL carrier configuration.
 This field is set to 1 to indicate that it applies to the SUL carrier configuration, and it is set to 0 to indicate that it applies to the NUL carrier configuration;